 While the holidays provide a nice break from the monotony of the daily school run, if your kids feel the constant need to be entertained, it can be taxing trying to think up ways to keep them occupied (without causing more damage than good!)

 Finding enough activities to fill the days can be tricky for even the most organised parent.
-Getting to and from attractions can be difficult and costly.
+Plus, getting to and from attractions can be difficult and costly.

 However, there is a way that your PTA can help relieve some of the stress of the summer holidays – by organising group visits to local attractions.